 - There are two ways ticks come onto your body.
 The first one happens when you walk past the blade of grass they are sitting on, close enough for them to hold onto you.
 The second way of contact happens, when they start walking towards you because they register you chemically.

 - Walk in-between the plants.
-Reduce the amount of physical contact between the bladed of grass, ferns and others plants whilst walking.
+Reduce the amount of physical contact between the bladed of grass, ferns and other plants whilst walking.
 See it as a game.
 If you keep going it becomes something you do automatically after a short amount of time.

 - Acidity in the body: ticks don’t have a nose, but they have chemical antenna to chemically detect warm blooded creatures.
 Acidity in the body seems to be something they feel attracted to.
 Alcohol, sugar, coffeein and nicotine as well as stress and fear all increase the level of acidity in your body.
 Living in a culture that promotes intoxication and fear is hard, but through diet and lifestyle choices you can cleanse your body and be less noticeable for ticks.

-- Sleeping outdoors: be especial careful where you sleep.
+- Sleeping outdoors: be especially careful where you sleep.
 6 to 10 hours is a long time for ticks to start moving into your direction.
 You want to make sure that you know what the tick-situation is, before lying down.

 - Apply coconut oil to your skin.
 It contains lecithin which repels ticks.
 I’ve seen them walking around in circles on my legs and not being able to find a good spot to bite me.
 If you do this every 4 to 5 hours, whilst checking for ticks at the same time, you gain an advantage and smell good too.